 I like to drink my tea when I’m feeling cold.
 When I need a pick-me-up without too much caffeine.
 It’s relaxing and enjoyable.

-- Is drinking tea good ?
+- Does drinking tea cause constipation?